-The aims of the Implementing Agreement for a Programme of Research and Development on Heat Pumping Technologies (HPT IA) are to quantify and publicise the energy saving potential and environmental benefits (local and global) of heat pumping technologies; develop and deliver information to support deployment of appropriate HP technologies; promote and foster international collaboration to develop knowledge, systems and practices in HP technologies through further research, development, demonstration and deployment; provide an effective flow of information among stakeholders and other relevant entities; and significantly improve the visibility and status of the Programme.
+The aims of the ETI focusing on heat pumps (HPT) are to quantify and publicise the energy saving potential and environmental benefits (local and global) of heat pumping technologies; develop and deliver information to support deployment of appropriate HP technologies; promote and foster international collaboration to develop knowledge, systems and practices in HP technologies through further research, development, demonstration and deployment; provide an effective flow of information among stakeholders and other relevant entities; and significantly improve the visibility and status of the Programme.
 There are currently 14 Contracting Parties.

 Low-energy houses are now integrated into current building practice and represent a growing share of new home designs.
 Integrating multifunctional heat pump concepts into low-energy house designs is an efficient way to treat several building functions simultaneously.
 Despite having been introduced to the market, the market share for heat pumps remains low.
 As a result, data from operational experiences are rare.

 One recent HPT project, Economical Heating and Cooling Systems for Low-Energy Houses, brought to light new information on the cost-efficiency of heat pump concepts in low-energy houses.

 Seven multifunctional heat pump prototypes were developed, lab tested, and field proven in countries participating in the study1.
 Best practices in systems design were identified, leading to industry recommendations.